Djelibeybi/Djelibeybi/README.md

 Setting the more existential question aside, I am [Avi Miller](https://omg.dje.li).

-During the day, I am a solution architect in the developer adoption team for [Oracle Cloud Infrastructure](https://cloud.oracle.com).
-If there is a tool you use that needs support for or integration with OCI, please let me know!
+During the day, I do open source things for [Oracle Cloud Infrastructure](https://cloud.oracle.com).

 At night and on weekends, my love for technology extends to annoying my husband with smart home upgrades as well as more useful stuff like volunteering for